-Council tax: retrospective student exemption
+Council tax: new student exemption

 Financial help for businesses

-In addition to the well-publicised coronavirus job retention scheme and the self-employed income support scheme, various support packages have been put in place for businesses to assist them financially during the COVID-19 period.
+In addition to the well-publicised coronavirus job retention scheme and the self-employed income support scheme, various support packages have been put in place for businesses to assist them financially during the Covid-19 period.
 Details of these can be read here including the more recently announced Bounce Back loans.

 Businesses which have non-domestic business premises that qualify for the small business bonus scheme can apply for a £10,000 grant from their local authority.
 This is not means tested.
 Application forms can be accessed via the link here.
 On the application form you will need to quote your rates reference number which can be found using the postcode search at www.saa.gov.uk